qiushiyan/qiushiyan.dev/content/posts/text-classification/index.md

 ![](index_files/figure-commonmark/unnamed-chunk-20-1.png)

-The accuracy of our logisitc model rises by a rough 9% to 93.8%, with `roc_auc` being nearly 0.904.
+The accuracy of our logistic model rises by a rough 9% to 93.8%, with `roc_auc` being nearly 0.904.
 This is pretty good!

 There is also the confusion matrix to check.
-The model does well in identifying Charlotte Brontë (low false positive rate, high sensitivity), yet suffers relatively high false negative rate (mistakenly identify 39% of Emily Brontë as Charlotte Brontë, aka low
+The model did well in identifying Charlotte Brontë (low false positive rate, high sensitivity), yet suffers relatively high false negative rate (mistakenly identify 39% of Emily Brontë as Charlotte Brontë, aka low